#TIL the query component of a URI is actually completely opaque.

 -

-trwnh@mastodon.socialreplied to trwnh@mastodon.social last edited by
+trwnh@mastodon.socialreplied to trwnh@mastodon.social on last edited by

 so in short, it looks like query parameters are just an evolution of form data parameters.